...

 • Waking up tired and unrefreshed, no matter how many hours of sleep you get, excessive daytime sleepiness or fatigue

 • Insomnia.
-Seems strange, but your body is actually trying to keep you awake so you don’t stop breathing while asleep.
+It seems strange, but your body is actually trying to keep you awake so you don’t stop breathing while asleep.

 • Waking up frequently during the night to go to the bathroom.